h2non/paco/README.rst

 -  Works with both `async/await`_ and `yield from`_ coroutines syntax.
 -  Designed for intensive I/O-bound concurrent non-blocking tasks.
 -  Good interoperability with `asyncio` and Python `stdlib` functions.
+-  Composable pipelines of functors for iterables via `|` operator overloading.
 -  Small and dependency free.
 -  Compatible with Python +3.4.